 These courses are offered during the first four semesters of the program and have a substantial distance learning component between class meetings.
 They fall into three categories.
 The first are designed to develop the student's quantitative and qualitative research skills, and to provide opportunities to practice these skills in real world contexts.
 These required courses consist of:

-QMB 7557 Research and Writing Skills for Doctoral Students (3 credits)
+GEB 7557 Research and Writing Skills for Doctoral Students (3 credits)

 QMB 6375Applied Linear Statistical Models (3 credits)